wilmaplus/web-backend/README.md

 2. Create server list cache with command `npm run cache-server`

 3. Start webserver with command `npm run server`, which should start an http server on default port 3000.
 (Set your custom port with env variable `PORT`).

+## Reason of making this backend
+Visma has CORS issues with Wilma, and requests don't work from browser to Wilma directly.
+That's why.
+When they'll fix their CORS issues, this backend wouldn't handle any confidential information, only API key generation.